raspberrypi/documentation/configuration/screensaver.md

 This may take a few minutes.

-Once this has been installed, you can find the Screensaver application on the Preferences menu: it provides many options for setting up the screen saver, including disabling it completely.
+Once this has been installed, you can find the Screensaver application on the Preferences menu: it provides many options for setting up the screensaver, including disabling it completely.